O-H-M2/qmk_port_ch582/README.md

 ## Directory Structure

-- CherryUSB, lwrb, qmk_firmware: Components introduced as submodules, **NO any file** is modified.
+- CherryUSB, qmk_firmware: Components introduced as submodules, **NO any file** is modified.

   *The qmk_firmware submodule should be able to keep up with upstream.*
 - CherryUSB porting: Files used to add CherryUSB submodule into the building system.